BobAubouin/Python_Anesthesia_Simulator/paper/PAS_paper.md

 For MAP and CO, the interaction between drugs have not been studied yet.
 Thus the effect of each drug is added to obtain the overall treatment effect:

-- For Propofol the value from where used for MAP.
-For CO, we chosed to not consider the effect of propofol sinced they are negligible [@dewitEffectPropofolHaemodynamics2016].
-However the interaction programmed in the simulator and the value can be changed to model this interaction.
+- For Propofol the value from @jeleazcovPharmacodynamicResponseModelling2015 where used for MAP.
+For CO, experimentals value from @fairfieldHAEMODYNAMICEFFECTSPROPOFOL1991.

-- For Remifentanil
+- For Remifentanil only study in infants where found, the parameters from  @standingPharmacokineticPharmacodynamicModeling2010b where used for MAP effect and experimentals results from @chanavazHaemodynamicEffectsRemifentanil2005 for CO effect.

 - For Norepinephrine the value from @beloeilNorepinephrineKineticsDynamics2005 are used for MAP interaction in accordance to the PK model.
-For the impact on Cardiac Output we extrapolate value from @hamzaouiEarlyAdministrationNorepinephrine2010.
+For the impact on CO we extrapolate value from @monnetNorepinephrineIncreasesCardiac2011.

+Note that for the effect of all drugs on CO, there is no study proposing a Hill curve.
+Thus the hill curve parameters where computed to match experimental results.

 # Conclusion and Future development
 As shown in the available examples included in PAS, many functions are implemented to help further research on drug control during anesthesia.
 This package provides a full pipeline to design and test multidrug controllers on a wide variety of scenarios.
 In the future many improvements can be imagined to develop PAS: